harvardinformatics/snpArcher/README.md

 sbatch run_bam2vcf_fb.sh
 ```

-Once the workflow is submitted as a job, it will output intermediate and final files in subdirectories depending on the workflow (e.g. *fastq2bam*, *gatk*, or *freebayes*).
-It may take a while before the workflow does any actual work or submitting of jobs, as conda takes a bit to build the software environment.
+Once the workflow is submitted as a job, it may take a while to build the software environment before it does anything.

-The workflows successfully completed if the final summary file (described below) are in the appropriate directory.
+The workflows successfully completed if the final summary files (described below) are in the appropriate directory.
 For the fastq -> BAM workflow, this corresponds to the `bam_sumstats.txt` file, and for the BAM -> VCF workflow this corresponds to the `Combined_hardFiltered.vcf` file along with the files summarizing the VCF: `SNP_per_interval.txt` and `missing_data_per_ind.txt`.

 ## Description of output files